spmoshier/Dissertation/README.md

 3) centroids - file management, used to prepare files and folders to create clipping extents and calculate centroids
 4) niche_overlap - used to calculate niche overlap metrics for each species using ENMTools (Warren et al. 2021), terra (Hijmans et al. 2026), and geosphere (Hijmans et al. 2024)
 5) range_characteristics - used to calculate range characteristics (total area, latitudinal extent, midpoint latitude, midpoint longitude) using sf/sp/lwsgeom (Pebesma et al. 2026 papers)
-6) figure_plots - code used to generate figures in the paper and supplemental information
+6) figure_plots - code used to generate figures in the paper and supplemental information (necessary data files also included)

 Included Supplemental Datasets:
 1) Supplemental Table 1: literature review information for currently recognized bat species